MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/README.md

 ## Connecting to the Wireless Network/Wifi

 * The **asu guest** wireless network is *available to all participants* but limited in capabilities.
 * The **eduroam** network is available to anyone whose institution participates in [eduroam](https://eduroam.org/).
-If you need to set up anything, talk to your institutions IT support *before* coming to ASU.
+If you need to set up anything, talk to your institution's IT support *before* coming to ASU.
 * The **asu** network is only available to members of Arizona State University.

 ### "asu guest" network

-Full instructions for connecting to the **asu guest** wireless network can be found in [`connecting-to-the-asu-wifi.pdf`](https://github.com/jennaswa/MDAnalysisMolSSIWorkshop-Intermediate2Day/blob/ASU-wifi/connecting-to-the-asu-wifi.pdf).
+Full instructions for connecting to the **asu guest** wireless network can be found in [`connecting-to-the-asu-wifi.pdf`](https://github.com/MDAnalysis/MDAnalysisMolSSIWorkshop-Intermediate2Day/blob/jun24-ws/connecting-to-the-asu-wifi.pdf).
 You will need a means to read email or receice text messages because as part of the registration process, a code will be sent to you.

 *The "asu guest" network is bandwidth-limited.
 Make sure that you [install the workshop environment](INSTALL.md) before coming to ASU.*

 ### eduroam